vippsas/vipps-ecom-api/vipps-ecom-api.md

 }
 ```

-An example with more parameters provided:
+An express payment example with more parameters provided:

 ```json
 {